open-energy-transition/EIS-2025/README.md

 # ⚡ Introduction to PyPSA Modeling

-This repository was developed for the [Energy Innovation Summit](https://www.energyinnovationsummit.org/) co-hosted by [Open Energy Transition](https://openenergytransition.org) and [Gurobi](https://www.gurobi.com).
-It introduces users to the core concepts of power system modeling using the [PyPSA](https://pypsa.org) toolbox and provides a hands-on training notebook that runs directly in Google Colab.
+This repository was developed for the [Gurobi Energy Innovation Summit](https://www.gurobi.com/microsite/2025-energy-innovation-summit/) co-hosted by [Open Energy Transition](https://openenergytransition.org) and [Gurobi](https://www.gurobi.com).
+It introduces users to the core concepts of power system modeling using the [PyPSA](https://pypsa.org) toolbox and provides a hands-on training notebook that runs directly in [Google Colab](https://colab.research.google.com).

 ---